-Some of the most ineffective and sometimes most harmful treatments are considered “evidence-based.”
+Some of the most ineffective and harmful treatments are considered “evidence-based.”
 The phrase in isolation is meaningless without understanding the quality of the evidence AND whether the evidence supports the purpose for which the treatment is being used.
-Additionally, practices that were at one time considered evidence-based can be found (through additional research and time) to no longer be considered evidence based, yet many only remembers that this practice is “evidence-based”, completely missing the new information.
+Additionally, practices that were at one time considered evidence-based can be found through additional research and time to no longer be considered evidence based; yet many only remember that this practice is “evidence-based”, completely missing the new information.

 For example, behaviorism (rewards and consequences) has been used in schools for over 20 years as the foundation of the Positive Behavior Interventions and Support approach.
 Individual research projects show some positive changes in some schools over a few years for some children.
 Given the number of years, this practice has been in place, and the amount of funding provided to the National Technical Assistance agencies, the amount of outcome-related research is small.
 The research doesn’t address which students do well with this approach and which students do not.
 A frequently heard message from families of children with disabilities is that this approach is harmful; children with disabilities are being punished for non-volitional stress responses.
 Many families are removing their children with disabilities to homeschool them according to participants in online support and/or advocacy parent groups.
 The national discipline data (restraints, seclusion, suspension, and restraints) is not showing reductions of these exclusionary practices which one would expect for an approach that has been promoted for over 20 years.